IlyaTsyganov/DOOMEternalSpeedrunMod/README.md

 # Hell on Earth
 1. Remove intro cutscene and added “Doom Blade” and “Combat Shotgun” codexes (so you can safely reset mission if you play 100%/All Collectibles)
 2. Remove delays in "Start" encounter and after picking up the first weapon mod
-3. Add punch boost point in "Cathedral"
+3. Add punch boost zombie in "Cathedral"
 4. Expand Yellow key gate interaction area
-5. Remove Archanotron wallcrack cutscene in "Downtown", remove invisible wall that blocks crack in wall and remove 2 second delay
+5. Remove Archanotron wallcrack cutscene in "Downtown", remove invisible wall that blocks crack in wall and remove delay after the end of encounter
 6. Remove delay of door opening after you kill the tentacle in "Maintenance Entrance"
-7. Remove energy wall removal cutscene in "Mall"
+7. Remove energy wall removal cutscene in "Mall" and remove delay after the end of encounter
 8. Remove portal cutscene in "Citadel Portal" and remove delay before the teleporter's spawn

 # Exultia
 1. Blood Punch elevator starts faster
 2. Remove delay for teeth door after "After Trans-Dimensional Portal" encounter
+3. Add xiaeboost trigger after titan's hand
-3. 3 big doors before "Spear Arena" start opening faster
+4. 3 big doors before "Spear Arena" start opening faster
-4. Despawn invisible wall in "Spean Arena"
+5. Remove invisible wall in "Spear Arena"
-5. Remove "Dour Slough 1" delays
+6. Remove "Dour Slough 1" delays
+7. Add xiaeboost trigger before the slayer gate
-6. Remove portal cutscene and delays in "Isle of Torment"
+8. Remove portal cutscene and delays in "Isle of Torment"
+9. Removed some invisible obstacles that are supposed to despawn later

 # Cultist Base
 1. Every floor button activates doors instantly